 Dementia is a terrible disease and it is not surprising that polls show that it is the disease we fear the most.
 At 65 women have a one in six chance of developing dementia and men one in 11.
-I knew very little about dementia until it happened my mum was diagnosed.
-I want to share with you what I have learnt from this personal experience over the last 7 years and give my top ten tips for what to do if this happens to someone you love.
+I knew very little about dementia until my mum was diagnosed in 2007.
+I want to share with you what I have learnt from this personal experience over the last twelve years and give my top ten tips for what to do if this happens to someone you love.

 My mum was a strong feisty woman.
 A homemaker, cook and clothes maker, as we, a forces family, travelled the world.
 Fiercely protective of her little family, she was determined to keep the four of us together and refused any mention of boarding school.
 After we settled into ‘civvy street’, in order to help pay the mortgage she went out to work progressing to work full time as an Accounting Manager, leading a team of over 20 people.
 Not bad for a woman who had no formal qualifications.
 She was intelligent and opinionated.

 We first noticed the signs of her forgetfulness when she started to not relay telephone messages to my dad and would then deny that we had spoken at all!
 There were a couple of occasions that I must admit I doubted myself!
 Then came a stage that most people are familiar with: asking the same questions repetitively, the loop gradually getting shorter until it became about five minutes long!

 The worst time was when she realised that she was losing periods of time and was clearly frightened by what is happening to her.
 She would forget how to find her way around places and buildings she had visited for many years.
 On one occasion, she visited the toilet in a local restaurant and was not be able to find her way back to the table.
 Even more frightening was that she was unable to recognise us from a distance.